IdaneEziefuoh/Information-System-Development-Team-2/docs/implementation.md

 provide a table listing the number of jslint warnings/reports for each module.

-index.html -> Contains all the html code, map configuration functions and event listeners. script.js -> Contains the other functions, such as search, filter, get location style.css -> contains the style
+index.html -> Contains all the html code, map configuration functions and event listeners.

+script.js -> Contains the other functions, such as search, filter, get location.

+style.css -> contains the style.

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?